[1] 10

 - The Render arrow will execute the Render function to convert your file into the desired output.

-The next set of YAML “tags” are about formatting the document followed by the table of contents, and bibliography file.
+- The next set of YAML “tags” are about formatting the document followed by the table of contents.

 Change the author tag value from “Your Name” to your actual name.